Coral-Ann/CV/README.md

 General Skills
 -------

-***Team-player***<br>
+***Supportive Team-player***<br>
 I genuinely enjoy working with others; camaraderie and support are always great motivators for creating high-quality projects.
 The Makers course led us to work on individual and joint projects, and I was comfortable with either arrangement.
 One of my strengths is ensuring that everyone has the opportunity to put forward their ideas so that we identify the best solution most effectively.

+This came into play during our [Makers Final Project](https://github.com/rupertpople/seedle), where I encouraged other quieter members to offer their thoughts and present my own.
+I also solidified my skills by either providing leadership or encouraging and supporting others who lead, depending on the team's needs.

-My previous experience working within a tech team has been beneficial; it was imperative that I could mediate between our team members to communicate all requests and technical issues.
+My previous experience working within a tech team has been beneficial, too; it was imperative that I could mediate between our team members to communicate all requests and technical issues.

 ***Creative***<br>